Liffon/ProtoTyping/readme.markdown

 * Holding `d` will make the other keys delete text (for example, `Caps+d+u` will delete one word backward).
 	* There is a special case for `d+i` and `d+k` (up and down), which will delete the current line and move the cursor up or down.
 This is very useful when programming.
 * Windows-specific:
-	* Caps Lock acts as Alt Gr when combined with 2, 4, 7, 8, 9, 0, + or the key that on a Swedish keyboard corresponds to `¨`
+	* Caps Lock acts as Alt Gr when combined with 2, 4, 7, 8, 9, 0, + or the key that on a Swedish keyboard layout corresponds to `¨`.
+This is useful when writing code using a Swedish keyboard layout.

 ## Installation